yhliang-GBU/yhliang/_pages/about.md

 A short biography
 ======
-I am currently an Assistant Professor, PI and Researcher at Great Bay University (GBU, 大湾区大学).
+I am currently a tenure-track Assistant Professor and Researcher at Great Bay University (GBU).
 Previously, I was a senior engineering at Huawei (Hang Zhou, China).
 I obtained my Ph.D. degree from the Department of Computer Science and Engineering at The Chinese University of Hong Kong under the supervision of [Prof. Yang Ming-Chang](https://www.cse.cuhk.edu.hk/~mcyang/index.html).
 Before that, I received my bachelor’s degree in computer science from South China University of Technology.

 Research Interests
 ======